ericsonga/APCSAReview/_sources/VariableBasics/VariablePractice.rst

         .. tab:: Question

            The following code should calculate the cost of a trip that is 300 miles if gas is $2.50 a gallon and your car gets 36 miles per gallon.
-However, the code has errors.
+However, the code has syntax errors, like missing semicolons, wrong case on names, or unmatched ``"`` or ``(``.
 Fix the code so that it compiles and runs correctly.

            .. activecode::  ch3Ex1q
               :language: java